William "Bill" MacRostie

-Bill MacRostie is based in the MHA DC office where he advises clients on historic rehabilitation tax credit design and regulatory issues.
+Bill MacRostie is based in our DC headquarters where he advises clients on historic rehabilitation tax credit design and regulatory issues.
 From 2000 to 2003, Bill was the Washington, DC principal of a national historic consulting firm.
 From 1997 to 2000, he was National Director of Historic Property Services for Ernst & Young LLP where he advised developers, institutional investors, and equity syndicators on historic certification matters.
 While at E&Y, Bill originated historic credit investments for the firm’s corporate and institutional clients.
 Bill has also worked for Langelier Historic Properties, Inc., an equity syndication firm specializing in rehabilitation development, and served as an architectural historian on the staff of the Technical Preservation Services Division of the National Park Service in Washington, DC where he performed historic tax credit project review.

 In private practice for more than 30 years, Bill has advised clients nationwide on projects ranging in size and type from the multi-phased $175 million mixed-use Stroh’s Riverplace project in Detroit, Michigan to a $1.5 million hotel rehabilitation in Santa Rosa, California.
 He has represented clients in over two dozen tax certification administrative appeals in Washington, DC.
 For the 14 years that NPS certification project review was conducted in regional offices, Bill worked extensively in every regional office and most major states around the country.